venantius/shrike/resources/public/theme-dashboard/docs/components/intro.md

 ## Getting started

-Viewing your Bootstrap Theme documentation requires a static server to be running.
-For your convenience, if you have node installed, simply install dependencies with npm:
+To view your Bootstrap Theme documentation, simply find the docs directory and open index.html in your favorite browser.

 {% highlight bash %}
-$ npm install
+$ open docs/index.html
 {% endhighlight %}

-and then start the documentation and example server with:

-{% highlight bash %}
-$ npm start
-{% endhighlight %}

 ## Gulpfile.js

-We've also included a custom [Gulp](http://gulpjs.com) file, which can be used to quickly re-compile a theme's CSS and JS.
-You'll need to install Gulp before using our included `gulpfile.js`:
+If you're after more customization we've also included a custom [Gulp](http://gulpjs.com) file, which can be used to quickly re-compile a theme's CSS and JS.
+You'll need to install both [Node](https://nodejs.org/en/download/) and Gulp before using our included `gulpfile.js`.

+Once node is installed, run the following npm command to install Gulp.

 {% highlight bash %}
 $ npm install gulp -g